Dedicated to women's health and well-being

 • Rash:

-• Appears as a red, slightly raised band or patch often overlain with multiple small fluid-filled blisters
+• Red, slightly raised band or patch often overlain with multiple small fluid-filled blisters

 • Develops on one side of the body or the other, but typically does not cross the midline

-• In severe cases may spread to multiple parts of the body—the so-called “disseminated” zoster
+• Spread to multiple parts of the body—the so-called “disseminated” zoster (in severe cases)

 • Blisters dry out and crust (within several days)